minprog/programming-v/30 Problem Sets/005 Problem Set 4/10 Problem Set 4.md

 This problem is optional, because it depends on the type of correctness checks you implemented in problem 4 and thus results tend to vary between students.
-If you do not complete this problem, make sure you can pass the problem 4
+If you do not complete this problem, make sure you can still pass the problem 4
 examples:

         s = apply_shifts("Do Androids Dream of Electric Sheep?", [(0,6), (3, 18), (12, 16)])